Cooperation for liberation

 where Black, Brown, and Indigenous New Orleanians–fueled by the inherent brilliance, bravery and audacity of our ancestors– sustainably own our own labor and mentor each other on the collective and equitable governance of resources such as: food, care, land, and culture.

-Solidarity and Cooperation come from the Black and Indigenous practice of collective work to meet collective needs.
+Cooperatives come from the Black and Indigenous practice of collective work to meet collective needs.
 Cooperation can look like community childcare, feeding one another, pooling together our resources to meet our needs, practicing mutual aid in our daily lives or in the face of a disaster, owning our own work through a cooperative business, and so on.
 We engage in cooperative practices in our daily lives.
-When we live in solidarity with one another, we are moving with the intention of caring for one another, and knowing that our own health and security comes from the health and security of our communities.

 Cooperative businesses and projects use practices that our communities have been using for centuries, along with the